about 1 year ago

 The role calls for an academic qualification in a relevant field of study at National Qualification Framework Level 6 or better, duly certified by the Malta Qualifications Recognition Information Centre (MQRIC) or a widely recognised professional qualification at a comparable level.

-Candidates with three (3) years or longer working experience relevant to the role will be preferred.
+You will also possess a minimum of five (5) years working in the area of financial services.
+Candidates with longer working experience relevant to the role will be preferred.

-If you do not have the necessary academic or professional qualifications but you have at least fourteen (14) years of relevant experience in a related area, we would still be interested in speaking with you.
+If you do not have the necessary academic or professional qualifications but you have at least ten (10) years within a compliance or an investigative and/or analytical environment, we would still be interested in speaking with you.

 *Dear Candidate, kindly note that this role is not managed by Castille.
 MFSA, in this case, is responsible to manage the application process.
 In case of any difficulties, feel free to contact email@example.com, and we will direct your query to the relevant contact at MFSA.